AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-52287-status-of-archived-orders-does-not-change.md

 1. Archive the order.
 1. Go to the *[!UICONTROL Archived order grid]*.
 1. Open the archived order and refund the order offline by creating a [!UICONTROL Credit Memo] to make the [!UICONTROL Order status]: *Closed*.
-1. Run the cron for a few times.
+1. Run the [!DNL cron] for a few times.
 1. Check the *[!UICONTROL Archived order grid]* for the new order status.

 <u>Expected results</u>: